Tips to Learn French Before, During, & After Study Abroad

 Soak in the Media.

-One of the easiest, most fluid ways to improve your French is simply to inundate your life with it.
+One of the easiest, most fluid ways to learn French is simply to inundate your life with it.
 Listen to French news, watch French movies and TV shows, rock out to French music, and find French websites.
 The local library likely has a collection of foreign films to rummage through; if not, ask your French professors.
-At the very least, you can find some French-language tunes on YouTube.
-Try these three favorites to get started: Cœur de Pirate, Camille, and Les Cowboys Fringants.
+At the very least, you can find some French-language tunes on YouTube; try these three favorites to get started: Cœur de Pirate, Camille, and Les Cowboys Fringants.

-It's one thing to take a French class – it's another thing to go above and beyond the course requirements.
+It's one thing to take a French class for academic credit – it's another thing to go above and beyond the course requirements.
 Participate heavily in class if you really want to learn French, and study like a sponge trying to soak up all the knowledge it can.
 Collect your favorite words and stay on the lookout for more -- building your French vocabulary is the first step to learning how to speak French.
 Anything academic will ultimately be beneficial, and help your grade, so go for it!
-If you're advancing ahead of your class, it doesn't hurt to try testing ahead into a more advanced French class.
+If you're advancing ahead of your class, it doesn't hurt to try testing ahead into a more advanced French class (look at you!).

-The university environment is a bottomless trove of resources.
-Many colleges have weekly or even daily French language tables at lunch or dinner where students of all levels can practice speaking.
-Some have French film nights.
-Others even have a French house, society, or the resources to let you start one.
+The university environment is a bottomless trove of resources for language learning.
+Many colleges have weekly or even daily French language tables at lunch or dinner, where students of all levels can practice speaking.
+Some have French film nights, while others even have a French house, society, or the resources to let you start one.
 All you have to do is ask, search, and contact your fellow students who are also trying to learn French!

 Staying in a French household is the best form of language immersion there is.
-While the experience varies from household to household, many programs will try to match you to a great host family that is ready to help you learn French.
-You'll also learn about their jobs and daily routines, meet their pets and eat homemade French meals.
+While the experience varies from household to household, many study abroad programs will match you to a great host family that is ready to help you learn French.
+You'll also learn about their jobs and daily routines, meet their pets, and eat homemade French meals -- talk about learning "French"!

 Talking to people is a logical way to practice your French, but it can be surprisingly hard to accomplish depending on the program or city you choose.
-Keep in mind that some study abroad programs do not enforce French-only in their classes – find one that does.
+Keep in mind that some study abroad programs do not enforce French-only in their classes – so find one that does!
 In a bigger city, as soon as some people detect an accent they'll switch to English.
 It can be frustrating, but don't be afraid to insist on speaking in French for the duration of your study abroad program.

-More likely than not, you intend to do some traveling during your time abroad which is great, just don't make it the only objective.
-Don't go jet-setting every weekend, or at least make it a point to stay in French-speaking places some of the time.
+More likely than not, you intend to do some traveling during your study abroad program which is great, just don't make it the only objective!
+Don't go jet-setting every weekend, or at least make it a point to stay in French-speaking places most of the time.
 Paris is not all there is to see if you are studying French in France – there are many other great cities just begging for a day trip or a short trip.
 Unless you can find a friend stubbornly committed to speaking only French, try traveling solo.
 Traveling with a friend, especially someone from an English-speaking country, results in the temptation to switch to English at the slightest hint of tiredness or confusion.
 But when traveling alone, you'll be forced to strengthen and rely on your own language skills.

 The Magic of Skype.

-Keep in touch with friends from abroad – and not just via Facebook or email.
+Keep in touch with French-speaking friends from abroad – and not just via Facebook or email.
 Skype with them.
-Not only is it more personal than communicating in writing, but you'll get to practice speaking with someone more familiar with the language.
+Not only is it more personal than communicating in writing, but you'll get to practice speaking with someone more familiar with French than you.
 Don't be embarrassed or annoyed by corrections – once out of college and the academic environment, corrections are few and far between, so you can end up making the same mistakes over and over and over.

 Find a French Meetup.

 This wonderful tool can be found even in small towns.
-Use Meetup.com to look for one nearby, or start your own if you feel particularly ambitious.
+Use websites like Meetup.com to look for one nearby, or start your own if you feel particularly ambitious.